Univision y Los Niños: Univision y Los Niños

 In 1989, DIC Entertainment entered into an agreement with Univision, to carry the first DIC's programming as part of a morning children's program block launched on Monday to Friday and Saturday morning block as Univision y Los Niños ("Univision and the Kids" and/or "Univision and the Children").
-The block was the first Hispanic network of the Spanish-dubbed version of the DIC-produced series over the head in 30-minutes episodes with the Infomercials, and featured archived content from the programming library cartoons including Jayce and the Wheeled Warriors, Kidd Video, Rainbow Brite, The Adventures of Teddy Ruxpin, Hello Kitty's Furry Tale Theater, Sylvanian Families and The Get Along Gang.
+The block was the first Hispanic network of the Spanish-dubbed version of the DIC-produced series over the head in 30-minutes episodes with the Infomercials, and it was per week nearly doubled with the inclusion of a 2-hours block.
+Univision y Los Niños, featured second-run cartoons dubbed in Spanish, archived content from the programming library cartoons and segments including Hello Kitty's Furry Tale Theater, Jayce and the Wheeled Warriors, Sylvanian Families, The Get Along Gang, Kidd Video, Rainbow Brite and The Adventures of Teddy Ruxpin.

 Platavision

-On September 17, 1990, after Univision y Los Niños was discontinued on September 15, 1990, Univision will launched a weekday morning block as Platavision, and it was carried with some DIC-produced shows.
-The following of the program block show including the live-action and animated series with the produced by DIC Animation City such as Beverly Hills Teens, as well as the sitcom, Pepe Plata.
+On September 17, 1990, after Univision y Los Niños was discontinued on September 15, 1990, Univision launched a weekday morning block as Platavision, and it was carried with some DIC-produced shows.
+The following of the program block show including the live-action and animated series with the produced by DIC Animation City such as Beverly Hills Teens (also known as the Spanish-dubbed version titled, "Las Aventuras en Plata Hills") and C.O.P.S., as well as the sitcom, Pepe Plata.
 Featuring the 16-year-old Simon Maldonado as fictional pop star "Pepe Plata" and Dyana Ortelli (the 1987 film La Bamba and "Uno Nunca Sabe", which is originally exclusive producer by the arch-rival Hispanic U.S. network, Telemundo).
 Additional educational content was included in the form of the interstitial segment and the children's block geared toward the 5-million-plus Latino children ages 2 to 11 in the U.S. market.
 "Pepe Plata" was also featuring facts of relevance to historical events, and a series of public service announcements and marketed as a recording star, with an original song performed by Maldonado, as well as the managers of the musical group, "New Kids on the Block".

 Chispavision

-The following week, Platavision were discontinued in August 4, 1991, the new block launched as Chispavision on Monday to Friday and weekend morning block.
-Univision was already caring over some of the DIC-produced shows to the block premiered following debut such as COPS, Captain N: The Game Master as well as The Super Mario Bros.
-Super Show!, The New Archies and Inspector Gadget.
+The following week, Platavision was discontinued on August 4, 1991, the new block launched as Chispavision on Monday to Friday and weekend morning block.
+Univision was already caring over some of the DIC-produced shows to the block premiered following debut such as Captain N: The Game Master as well as The Super Mario Bros.
+Super Show!, The Adventures of Super Mario Bros.
+3, The New Archies and Inspector Gadget.
 One such notable program was El Show de Xuxa ("The Xuxa Show"), a variety-based series starring the Southern Brazilian entertainer, which became a hit in the United States when it premiered on the network in 1992 (Xuxa would subsequently star in an American syndicated version of the program that aired for one season from 1993 to 1994).